-Earn More on Your Savings — Save for that vacation or home improvement project faster with a money market account from UFB Direct Bank.
+Earn More on Your Savings — Save for that vacation or home improvement project and earn a super competitive interest rate with a money market account from UFB Direct Bank.
 Learn more here.

 Benefits of Using UFB Direct Bank

 - Competitive Rates: The main draw with UFB Direct is the high interest rate on its savings products.
-Earning the best rates requires setting aside considerable cash, but both the high yield savings and money market accounts deliver the goods in terms of earnings.
+Both the high yield savings and money market accounts deliver the goods in terms of earnings.